Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

-\paragraph{The Induced Filtrations.}
+\subsubsection{The induced filtrations}

-\begin{dfn} In Definition~\ref{dfn:real_sheaves} the cubical cosheaf $\K^{\R P}$ and the cubical sheaf $\O_{\R P}$ were given by the formulæ $\K^{\R P}=\F_2[F_1^P]$ and $\O_{\R P}=\O(F_1^P)$.
-The functoriality of the filtrations of $\F_2[-]$ and $\O$ ensures that these cosheaf and sheaf are respectively endowed with a decreasing filtration:
+\begin{dfn} In Definition~\ref{dfn:real_sheaves}, the cubical cosheaf $\K^{\R P}$ and the cubical sheaf $\O_{\R P}$ were given by the formulae $\K^{\R P}=\F_2[F_1^P]$ and $\O_{\R P}=\O(F_1^P)$.
+The functoriality of the filtrations of $\F_2[-]$ and $\O$ ensures that this cosheaf and this sheaf are, respectively, endowed with a decreasing filtration

-and an increasing filtration:
+and an increasing filtration

-and that the associated graded pieces satisfy, for all $k\in \N$:
+and that the associated graded pieces satisfy, for all $k\in \N$,

-and:
+and